sfuosdev/Docs/docs/tutorial-wsl/wsl-installation-guide.md

  - Parallels Desktop
  - VMware Fusion

-steps:/
+steps:
-    1. Download a Linus distribution ISO (e.g, Ubuntu) from the official site./
+    1. Download a Linus distribution ISO (e.g, Ubuntu) from the official site.
-    2. Install your choice of VM tool on you Mac/
+    1. Install your choice of VM tool on you Mac
-    3. Create a new virtual machine and mount the ISO to install Linux.
+    1. Create a new virtual machine and mount the ISO to install Linux.

 The following list is links to the official website of each VMware to help installation